angular-sanctuary/learn-angular/src/content/docs/practical-course/delete-task/add-delete-button.md

 ## The deleteTask function

+#### Instructions

-Open the `src/app/task-list/task-list.component.ts` file.
+1. Open the `src/app/task-list/task-list.component.ts` file.

-Add the following code to the file:
+2. Add the following code to the file:

 ```typescript ins={"Add the deleteTask function and call the TaskService deleteTask": 14-17}
 import { Component } from '@angular/core';